Eric Niquette

 What are Sunshine and Moonlight?

-Sunshine is streaming server service that serves as a replacement — or upgrade, depending on who you ask — to NVidia's defunct GameStream service.
-In conjunction with the Moonlight client, Sunshine provides a high-quality, low latency stream from your desktop to your laptop, mobile, media box, and other devices.
+Sunshine is the streaming server that serves as a replacement — or upgrade, depending on who you ask — to NVidia's defunct GameStream service.
+In conjunction with the Moonlight client, Sunshine provides the video stream from your desktop to your laptop, mobile, media box, and other devices.

 While in-home streaming clients like Parsec and Steam In-Home Streaming may offer a simpler initial setup, Sunshine and Moonlight offer what is arguably the best performance and image quality.